Boxing inequalities in Banach spaces and Riemannian manifolds: Introduction

-This result was used in [LLNR] and is used in the present paper.
-However, it is not sufficient to establish the boxing inequality with the constant depending on the dimension of the ambient Euclidean space (while being sufficient to establish the corresponding isoperimetric inequality for Hausdorff contents).
-To see this consider $X$ with a small $\HC_m(X)$ inside an $n$-dimensional cube with side length $1$, ($n>m$).
+The reason is that while one can bound the $(m+1)$-dimensional Hausdorff measure (or Hausdorff content) of the cone $CX$ over an $m$-dimensional set $X$ in terms of the product of the $m$-dimensional Hausdorff measure (or Hausdorff content) of $X$ and the maximum distance between the tip of the cone and a point in $X$, one cannot bound the $m$-dimensional Hausdorff content of $CX$ using the same quantity.
+To see the difference, consider $X$ with a small $\HC_m(X)$ inside a $n$-dimensional cube with side length $1$, ($n>m$).
 Cover $X$ by a collection of balls with side lengths $r_i$ so that $\Sigma_i r_i^m< \HC_m(X)+\epsilon$ for a very small $\epsilon$.
 A projection from a random point might project a ball $B_i$ of radius $r_i$ in the covering to a ball $B'$ with the radius $cost(n)r_i$ on the $(n-1)$-dimensional boundary of the cube.
 (Iterating, we will eventually project everything to the $(m-1)$-skeleton of the cube.)
-However, the trace of the homotopy between $B$ and $B'$ will look like the union of straight line segments of length $\sim 1$ connecting points of $B_i$ with their projections.
+However, the trace of homotopy between $B$ and $B'$ will look like the union of straight line segments of length $\sim 1$ connecting points of $B_i$ with their projections.
 One needs $\sim {1\over r_i}$ rescaled copies of $B_i$ with radii between $r_i$ and $const(n)r_i$ to cover the trace of homotopy.
-If we care about the isoperimetric inequality, we need to sum the radii of these balls to the power of $(m+1)$ getting the total contribution of $B_i$ $\sim {1\over r_i}r_i^{m+1}\sim r_i^m$.
-After summing over $i$, we obtain a quantity controlled in terms of $\HC_m(X)$.
-However, here we care about the boxing inequality , that is, about the sum of radii of these balls to the power of $m$.
+If we want to prove the isoperimetric inequality, then we need to sum the radii of these balls to the power of $(m+1)$, obtaining the total contribution of $B_i$ $\sim {1\over r_i}r_i^{m+1}\sim r_i^m$.
+After summing over $i$, we obtain a quantity that is controlled in terms of $\HC_m(X)$.
+However, here we are concerned with the boxing inequality , that is, about the sum of radii of these balls to the power of $m$.
 We obtain $\Sigma_i const(n){1\over r_i}r_i^m\sim \HC_{m-1}(X)$, and $\HC_{m-1}(X)$ cannot be controlled in terms of $\HC_m(X)$.
-So, the idea of the proof seems to fail.
+So, the idea of proof seems to fail.
 Note that the reason why it failed is that the cubes used to cover $X$ were too spacious and contained too little "material" from $X$.
-If the side length of a cube $C$ was less than or equal to $c(m) \HC_m^{1\over m}(X\bigcap C)$, then the above problem with the argument would not have arisen: The image of the homotopy is contained in $C$, and by our assumption $\HC_m(C)\leq const(m) \HC_m(C\bigcap X)$.
+If the side length of a cube $C$ was less than or equal to $c(m) \HC_m^{1\over m}(X\bigcap C)$, then the above problem with the argument would not have arisen: The image of homotopy is contained in $C$, and by our assumption $\HC_m(C)\leq const(m) \HC_m(C\bigcap X)$.